 The first year I was there (working for someone else) was one segment, and running my own studio was another.
 From that point on the changes became mine to control because I took responsibility for my personal well-being and financial stability.
 I chose to upend both to see what would happen.

-The more generations of YOU that you can go through, the more likely it is that you’ll find an ideal lifestyle that makes getting up every morning a pleasure, not a task.
+The more iterations you can go through, the more likely it is that you’ll find an ideal lifestyle that makes getting up every morning a pleasure, not a task.

 If you’re stuck and don’t know how to make a positive change, opt for a new location, job, relationship status, whatever.
-Anything you can do to shake things up is the right move, because it will allow you to change yourself and move on to that next segment.
+Anything you can do to shake things up is the right move, because it will allow you to move on to that next segment.

 Iterations are only as useful as they are dynamic, and being yourself can lose its luster if you know exactly what to expect and there’s no end in sight.

 Shake your life up and surprise yourself with what you know.